15 Biotech Companies in Research Triangle Park Helping People Live Healthier Lives

 Focus: Water Purification Solutions

-What they do: NALA Systems wants to combat the world’s clean water crisis with its new chlorine-tolerant membranes.
+What they do: NALA Membranes wants to combat the world’s clean water crisis with its new chlorine-tolerant membranes.
 The company’s membranes can be used without the removal of chlorine and are designed with high flux and high rejection for low TDS water conditions.
-NALA Systems aims to expand opportunities to purify new water sources using reverse osmosis with their chemically resistant membranes.
+NALA Membranes aims to expand opportunities to purify new water sources using reverse osmosis with their chemically resistant membranes.

 Focus: Genetic Medicine